 in this area is ineffective, and tourist and transportation

-on the southern part of the Island of Bougainville, have been
+located on the southern part of the Island of Bougainville,

-Government of Bougainville; we strongly recommend that you
+by the Autonomous Government of Bougainville; we strongly

-Britain, and throughout the Papua New Guinea islands.
+New Britain, and throughout the Papua New Guinea islands.

-Exercise caution when walking or hiking off marked roads and trails.
+Exercise caution when walking or hiking off marked roads

 Enroll in the Smart